kwaldenphd/world-wide-web/README.md

 14. Feel free to use comments throughout your code to leave notes for yourself or describe what the code is doing (or what you want it to do).

 15. Next, in green we have the document type declaration beginning with `<!DOCTYPE`.
-We’ll see this again when we work with XML.
 In this case, the document type is followed by html.
 This is simply telling the computer that what follows is a HTML document.

 16. The next piece, `-//W3C//DTD XHTML 1.0 Strict//EN` is the version declaration.